IsaacRudich/ImprovedPnB/README.md

-# Improved Peel-and-Bound: Methods for Generating Dual Bounds with Multivalued Decision Diagrams
+# Improved Peel-and-Bound
 This repository contains the code used to perform comparisons of the peel-and-bound method and the branch-and-bound method.
-Details about both algorithms and their implementations can be found in the paper: *Peel-and-Bound: Generating Stronger Relaxed Bounds with Multivalued Decision Diagrams*
+Details about both algorithms and their implementations can be found in the paper: *Improved Peel-and-Bound: Methods for Generating Dual Bounds with Multivalued Decision Diagrams*

 ## Getting ready to use this repository
 1. Install Julia by following the instructions [here](https://julialang.org/downloads/).
 In theory any up-to-date version of Julia should work, but if not, reverting to v1.6.1 will fix any deprecation issues.